spotify/styx/README.md

 each one of them complete successfully.

 Styx does not have any assumptions about what is executed in the container, it only cares about the exit code.
+Any execution returning a non-zero exit code will either cause a re-try to be scheduled;
+or cause an immediate failure of the workflow instance.

+* `20` exit code will cause a re-try to be scheduled after 10 minutes
+* `50` exit code will cause an immediate failure of the workflow instance (no re-try will be scheduled)
-Any execution returning a non-zero exit code will cause a re-try to be scheduled, with an exponential back-off between each try.
+* Other non-zero exit code will cause a re-try to be scheduled with  an exponential back-off between each try

 ### Injected environment variables